-DoD Directive 4500.09E, Transportation & Traffic Management, E4.3.1, allows use of DoD transportation resources to move non-DoD traffic only "when the DoD mission shall not be impaired and movement of such traffic is of an emergency, lifesaving nature, specifically authorized by statute, in direct support of the DoD mission, or requested by the Head of an Agency of the Government under Title 31, USC, Sections 1535 and 1536 (reference (w))."
+DoD Directive 4500.09, Transportation & Traffic Management, Section 1, Paragraph 1.2(r)(2), authorizes use of DoD transportation resources to move non-DoD traffic only "when the DoD mission is not be impaired and movement of such traffic is of an emergency, lifesaving nature, specifically authorized by: (a) A statute, an acquisition and cross-servicing agreement, or a cooperative airlift agreement; (b) An international agreement, in direct support of the DoD mission; or (c) An agreement with the head of another Federal agency pursuant to Sections 1535 and 1536 of Title 31, U.S.C."

-If a constituent's request for transportation does not fall under any of these criteria, there are a number of options that can be pursued: (1) contact USAID Denton Amendment Program Office (see Humanitarian Airlift paragraph above), (2) contact commercial airlines or surface carriers to determine if they can provide non-reimbursable transport, or (3) contact a service organization such as the United Services Organization for movement of "care packages" to military men/women serving abroad.
+If a constituent's request for transportation does not fall under any of these criteria, there are a number of options that can be pursued: (1) contact USAID Denton Amendment Program Office (see Humanitarian Airlift paragraph above), (2) contact commercial airlines or surface carriers to determine if they can provide non-reimbursable transport, or (3) contact a service organization such as the United Services Organization or Operation America Cares for movement of "care packages" to military men/women serving abroad.
 They may also wish to contact another federal agency for sponsorship or transportation funding assistance.
 DoD cannot provide free transportation for non-DoD entities with the limited exception of Humanitarian lift IAW 10 USC 402 (Denton cargo).